BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 ## Use Mainnet

-You may have noted that we've been using the `coin_type` of `0` in this chapter's examples and generating `xprv`.
-That's because `keytool` is focused on real-world/mainnet uses, not testnet.
+As mentioned in the last section, we've been working with mainnet in the examples in this chapter.
+As a result, the `coin_type` has been `0h` in our `m/purpose'/coin_type'/account'/` derivation paths, and we've been generating `xprv`.
 That means you're going to need to use mainnet to test out how to import and export works in this chapter.

 To ensure this, go to ~/.bitcoin/bitcoin.conf and change the `signet=1` line to `signet=0`: